Three screenshots of the emulator window showing a black bar, in various stages of development.

 In binary, 0xfc is 11 11 11 00, defining shades for color numbers 3, 2, 1 and 0 respectively.
 It means that color number 0 is white, and all other color numbers map to 3, black.
 And now it all makes sense: color number 1, in that palette, maps to bits 3-2 which are 11, the black shade we actually expected.

 (Among other things, this mechanism also allows nice color effects by only changing the palette entries themselves without ever needing to modify tile data in memory.)
+A quick fix

 Okay, I might have written “rather quick to fix” a little hastily earlier, but now we know what the problem is, I promise it won’t require much code at all.
 It’s just a new register to add to the PPU.
 We’ve done that before with LY.
 Just add an 8-bit register to the PPU struct.